Arun Kumar T, D.P.T, PN Coach

 - Exhale as you tuck your chin in towards your chest and round your back like a cat.

 - Repeat the sequence for 10-15 times.

-- Stand with your feet slightly over a shoulder-width apart.
+- Stand with feet hips-width apart and place hands on the wall, slightly wider than shoulder-width apart.

-- Then slowly push yourself back up to the starting position.
+- Press back up to the starting position.

 - Lie flat on your back with your feet flat on the floor and your knees bent.